 News: The definition of the Ampere changed in 2019.

 Circuits are made of resistors, capacitors, inductors, and power sources.

-Resistors in series and parallel, delta-wye networks, and the voltage divider.
+Resistors in series and parallel, the voltage divider, delta-wye resistor networks.

 Where does the name Spinning Numbers come from?